DalavanCloud/comdev-reporter/data/aaReadMe.txt

-This directory contains both scripts (which are stored in SVN) and JSON files (which are not, because they are recreated on demand)
+This directory contains JSON files which are not stored in SVN, because they are recreated on demand

 Note that the JIRA subdirectory contents can be recreated on demand However the releases and history subdirectories contain json files